Skip to main content

 (he/him pronouns)

-Please note: Therapy sessions with Justin are available via telehealth or in person in Seattle, Washington.
+Sessions with Justin are available in person in Seattle and through telehealth.

 Emma Ehrlich MA, LMHCA